-A comprehensive errata policy will inform users of both printed and Webbased publications when an error has been found and corrected.
+A comprehensive errata policy will inform users of both printed and Web-based publications when an error has been found and corrected.
 If an error is detected before an initial mailing, SSA includes an errata notice with the mailing.
 If the mailing has been sent out, an errata sheet is issued with all subsequent publications that are disseminated and, where appropriate, the errata sheet is sent to all those who received the initial mailing.
 Errata notices are placed on the first page of the Web version to inform both new and repeat site visitors about the mistake, and the corrected version of the document is posted on the Web.

-Integrity

-Integrity, as used in the OMB quality guidelines, refers to the security of information from unauthorized access or revision to ensure that the information is not compromised through corruption or falsification.
+Integrity, as used in the OMB guality guidelines, refers to the Integrity security of information from unauthorized access or revision to ensure that the information is not compromised through corruption or falsification.
 SSA administers social insurance and social welfare programs that touch the lives of almost every American.
 The agency is highly protective of the confidentiality of information it holds through its policies and practices.
 To ensure the integrity of its administrative information, SSA will employ rigorous controls that have been identified as representing sound security practices.
 SSA has in place programs and policies for securing its resources as required by the Government Information Security Reform Act (P.L.
 106-398, title X, subtitle G).
 Those security procedures address all major components of information security and apply to all SSA operating components.
 In addition, SSA is subject to statutory and regulatory requirements to protect the sensitive information it gathers and maintains on individuals.
-Those requirements are contained principally in the following documents:

-- Privacy Act of 1974

-- Computer Security Act of 1987

-- Office of Management and Budget (OMB) Circulars A-123, A-127, and A-

-- Government Information Security Reform Act - Federal Managers' Financial Integrity Act (FMFIA) of 1982 - Section 6103 of the Internal Revenue Code - Section 1106 of the Social Security Act - SSA's Regulation 1, codified at 20 C.F.R.
-Part 401 - IRS Tax Information Security Guidelines for Federal, State, and Local Agencies

-Transparency and Reproducibility

-Information products that are subject to these SSA section 515 information quality guidelines include statistical and actuarial information.
+Those requirements are contained principally in the following documents: Privacy Act of 1974 Computer Security Act of 1987 Office of Management and Budget (OMB) Circulars A-123, A-127. and A-130 Government Information Security Reform Act Federal Managers' Financial Integrity Act (FMFIA) of 1982 Section 6103 of the Internal Revenue Code Section 1106 of the Social Security Act SSA's Regulation 1, codified at 20 C.F.R.
+Part 401 IRS Tax Information Security Guidelines for Federal, State, and Local Agencies Information products that are subject to these SSA section 515 Transparency and information quality guidelines include statistical and actuarial Reproducibility information.
 The guidelines focus on reports, studies, and summaries prepared for public dissemination to inform the public about the impact of Social Security programs and to use in formulating broad program policy.
 For the purpose of these guidelines, transparency refers to a clear description of the methods, data sources, assumptions, outcomes, and related information that will allow a data user to understand how an information product was designed and produced.
-Reproducibility of information refers to the ability, in principle, for a qualified individual to use the documentation of methods, assumptions, and data sources to achieve comparable findings.
+Reproducibility of information refers to the ability, in principle, for a gualified individual to use the documentation of methods. assumptions, and data sources to achieve comparable findings.
 In practice, opportunities for direct reproducibility are often limited by restrictions on access to confidential information.

 SSA will make the information it disseminates and the methods used to produce this information as transparent as possible so that they can, in principle, be reproducible by qualified individuals.
 SSA guidelines call for clear documentation of data and methods used in producing estimates and projections.
 Their implementation will ensure the transparency and reproducibility of our disseminated information.
 Some statistical publications are based on publicly available data, and the computer programs that produce the statistics may be made available on request; accordingly, information in those publications is fully reproducible by the public.
 In addition, SSA is planning to release public-use extracts of some of its data files that will increase options for actual reproducibility of estimates and projections while still protecting confidentiality.
-Statistical surveys sponsored by SSA will be conducted using documented methodologies that are consistent with generally accepted professional standards for all aspects of survey design and implementation.